Home Assistant dashboard:

 In all these scenarios, you see all Home Assistant side and top menu items, you can edit all screens and see the browser with its url.

-If you want to show only the content of a single dashboard, then you need to define this page in Kiosk mode.
+If you want to show only the content of a single dashboard in fullscreen, then you need to define this page in Kiosk mode.

-Example of a Home Assistant dashboard on a tablet.
+Example of a Home Assistant dashboard presented on a tablet.

 Table of Contents